A - M

 "I teach you about the power of using gentleness to touch the hearts and minds of yourselves and those around you.
 The old adage "you can catch more flies with honey...."is very true.
 You do not need to push hard to get others to change.
 Each person walks her own earth walk according to her own rhythms and that is to be respected and treated with dignity and kindness, warts and all.
 Use a gentle heart, and approach people in a good way.
 Gentleness and a calm approach should be at the centre of all you do as a father/mother, wife/husband, sister/brother, niece/nephew, grandmother/grandfather, staff member/manager.
 Most importantly be gentle with yourself and you will remain connected to Great Mystery.
 I am very powerful medicine, use me wisely."

-On the day fixed all the animals were there, with the antlers put down on the ground at the edge of the thicket to mark the starting point.
-While everybody was admiring the horns the Rabbit said: "I don't know this part of the country; I want to take a look through the bushes where I am to run."
+On the day all the animals gathered together for the great even.
+The antlers were laid on the ground to mark the starting point.
+While everybody was admiring the horns Rabbit said: "I don't know this part of the country; I want to take a look to see where I am to run."

 They told the Rabbit that as he was so fond of cutting down bushes he might do that for a living hereafter, and so he does to this day.